C0490496/ece356_socketact/README.md

 for the list of options provided.
 The client could also exit the program by entering exit and it will gracefully terminate itself and disconnect from the server.

 Question 2:
+Is the library database management system.
+The task is to create a simple Library Database Management System using a C program that connects to a MySQL database.
+The ./library_db.sql file holds the database for the books.
+Which would also call the database library_db.
+The library